 - Do you own the building or have the right to carry out the work?
 If the church is not part of a major denomination then is the denomination registered with Churches Together in Britain and Ireland, or has it got charitable status?

 - Was your place of worship built as a place of worship originally and is it more than 30 years old?
-And are the works that this phase will inform, be either directly to the building or attached to it?
+And are the works to the main building?

-- Is the building open to the public for a minimum of 100 days a year beyond worship use, or will be within 1 year of project completion?
+- Is the building open to the public for a minimum of 100 days a year beyond worship use?

-- Have you already raised at least 50% of this phase of the total project cost?
+- Have you already secured at least 50% of the project cost?

 - Is the project yet to start (we don't accept applications for projects that have already started)?